AdobeDocs/commerce-operations.en/help/configuration/security/password-hashing.md

 # Password hashing

-Currently Magento uses its own strategy for password hashing, based on different native PHP hashing algorithms.
-Magento supports multiple algorithms like `MD5`, `SHA256`, or `Argon 2ID13`.
+Currently, Commerce uses its own strategy for password hashing, based on different native PHP hashing algorithms.
+Commerce supports multiple algorithms like `MD5`, `SHA256`, or `Argon 2ID13`.
 If the Sodium extension is installed (installed by default in PHP 7.3), then `Argon 2ID13` is chosen as the default hashing algorithm.
 Otherwise, `SHA256` is the default.
-Magento can use the native PHP `password_hash` function with Argon 2i algorithm support.
+Commerce can use the native PHP `password_hash` function with Argon 2i algorithm support.

 To avoid compromising older passwords that have been hashed with outdated algorithms like `MD5`, the current implementation provides a method to upgrade the hash without changing the original password.
 In general, the password hash has the following format: